 A massive effort was put in regarding educational campaigns in support of the BirdLife South Africa Bird of the Year 2018 that focussed on the African Black Oystercatcher.
 See the report on this in the educational campaign report elsewhere.

 At a meeting with Dyer Island Conservation Trust (DICT) staffers on 9 April it was decided that we will develop a blog-type of system whereby we can post a day-by-day progress report on the website and social media.
 This was then shared on Facebook with BirdLife South Africa, the Nature’s Valley Trust and DICT, amongst others.
 The collation of images to illustrate how the chicks develop until they fledge was hugely successful.
 Jenny Parson’s images of two oystercatcher families at Pringle Bay was used as basis for this overview and many of these fascinating images were released with the March photo gallery of images taken by club members.
 Photographs by other people were also being integrated into this overview.
-Theanette Staal of APSS (The African Penguin and Seabirds Sanctuary) has reared a chick in rehabilitation and we also incorporated some of her images of the bird growing up into the overview.
+Theanette Staal, the manager of the African Penguin and Seabirds Sanctuary (APPS), has reared a chick in rehabilitation and we also incorporated some of her images of the bird growing up into the overview.
 This overview was shared extensively through the club website and social media platforms.

 Ultimately a PowerPoint presentation on this process was developed and presented to the BirdLife Overberg monthly talk in September 2018.
 It is significant to note that some other bird clubs in the region have approached us concerning this talk possibly being presented at their monthly talks.